3650-Real-Estate-Trust-2-LLC/2023-01-popcorn-findings/data/ivanrdy-G.md

 <p>uint i = 1;<br>
 i++; // == 1 but i == 2 </p>

+<h5>P.s I'm sorry if there is problems with submissions formatting.
+I am beginner and I didn`t found information how to link a code in a right way and other thing.
+I tried to do my best.
+Thank you</h5>

 <h5>However, ++i returns the actual incremented value:</h5>

 <p>uint i = 1;<br>